Supporting the wellbeing of children

 Inspired by lockdown

-Squiggle was inspired by watching my two children trying – but struggling with – the strange new, awkward world of limited interaction through conversation-led Zoom calls.
+Squiggle was born out of watching my two young children trying – but struggling with – the strange new, awkward world of video calls during the Covid-19 pandemic.

-I realised I could recreate the pencil-and-paper experience online and create a safe space where loved ones can still play with, talk to and entertain the children in their lives wherever they are in the world.
+As a web developer I realized I could recreate the pencil-and-paper experience online and provide a safe, secure space where loved ones can still play with, talk to and entertain the children in their lives, wherever they are in the world.

 Word on the street